Creating an inclusive classroom environment

 Set pegs at different heights - Like school desks, coat pegs should not be a 'one height fits all' solution.
 For children that struggle to stand, or use a wheelchair, lower school pegs might be needed.
 Set pegs at different heights, and make sure that they're not all installed within a tight space.
 Every student should be able to reach their peg, even if they're using a wheelchair.

-placement - Like pegs for coats and bags, it's important to consider locker use.
+Think about locker placement - Like pegs for coats and bags, it's important to consider locker use.
 Some students will struggle to bend down to reach the lowest lockers, whilst others won't be able to reach the very top row.

 Whilst assigning lockers, take into account each person's height and mobility.
 Don't assign lockers at random, but based on the needs of your students.